 •Multidimensional friendship and partnership with plants through plant spirit medicine

 • Traditional nutrition, intestinal integrity and the gut/ brain connection, including support for those wishing to enter into a complete gut healing protocol and engage their food as medicine.
-Our program provides opportunity for apprentices to map the connection between diet and sexual health and experience first hand the deep pleasure of nutrient dense foods.
+Our program provides opportunity for apprentices to map the connection between their diet and their mental, emotional, and sexual health.
+Together we experience first hand the deep pleasure of nutrient dense foods.

 During our in person training weekends, we will share sisterhood* and study, camping accommodations, daily classroom time learning new skills, tools, and practices, and nightly opportunities for healing and seasonal celebration.
 We will enjoy a diet of healing ancestral foods while being fed and educated by nourishing, meditative, and ecstatic plant medicines, song, movement, and the companionship of like-hearted women.